 Potash is a potassium-rich salt that is mined from underground deposits formed from evaporated sea beds millions of years ago.
 The term "potash" refers to a group of potassium (K) bearing minerals and chemicals.
 The compound, Potassium Chloride (KCl), is a dominating element and is very corrosive for any material.

-Potash refining involves corrosion of sodium, potassium, magnesium, chlorides sulfates and hydroxides from few percentage to crystalline slurries and any temperature from ambient to over 100 °C.
+Potash refining involves corrosion of sodium, potassium, magnesium, chlorides sulfates, and hydroxides from a few percentages to crystalline slurries and any temperature from ambient to over 100 °C.

 Download our Technical Paper «The advantages of Aluminium Bronze in corrosive environments» for free!